dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 then `JsonNode` is used instead of `JsonElement`.

 ## Missing vs. null
-`JsonObject` semantics return `null` for missing properties.
+The indexer for `JsonObject` and `DynamicJsonObject` return `null` for missing properties.
 This aligns with:
 - Expected support for `dynamic`.
 - Newtonsoft.
 - The serializer today when deserializing JSON mapping to `System.Object`; i.e. a `JsonElement` with `JsonValueKind.Null` is not created.

 However, for some scenarios, it is important to distinguish between a `null` value deserialized from JSON vs. a missing property.
-Since `JsonObject` implements `IDictionary<string, object>` it can be inspected:
+Since `JsonObject` implements `IDictionary<string, JsonNode>` it can be inspected:
 ```cs
 JsonObject jObject = ...
 bool found = jObject.TryGetValue("NonExistingProperty", out object value);